 - Your family is just like you.
 They may also feel broken and sad or be struggling with something in their life like you do.

 - Try if you can to communicate with them and be there for them.

 - Be Christ for them, even when it may be difficult.

 - Help them to know the Lord and His love by seeing you and seeing how you love them.

-And please don’t forget that you are love unconditionally by a beautiful Father in heaven.
-That relationship and His love should be the example of what you want to be for others – not only your friends and classmates, but also at home with your family.
+And please don’t forget that you are loved unconditionally by a beautiful Father in heaven.
+That relationship and His love should be the example of what you want to be for others – not only your friends and classmates but also at home with your family.